speric/speric.github.com/_posts/2015-07-08-remote-work.md

 full-time remote work), which puts me in a good position to share my experiences as they relate to the above questions.</p>

 <h3>Building An Ideal Desk/Office</h3>
 <p>My wife and I have four children, and we homeschool, so the house is full all day, everyday.
-My response will be therefore be affected by the fact that my house is a hive of activity.</p>
+My response is therefore affected by the fact that my house is a hive of activity.</p>

 <p>The goal here is to have a space where you can work undistracted.
-To me that means you'll want a proper office, with a door that locks.
-The understanding among your family has to be that the office is your space to work, and when the door is closed, that means no interruptions.
+To me that means you'll want a proper office with a door that locks.
+The understanding among your family has to be that the office is your space to work.
+When the door is closed, it means no interruptions.
 The lock is for the times when people forget what the closed door means.
 And they will forget.</p>

 <p>The other thing about a room dedicated to work is that it allows you
 to mentally segment home life and work life.
-I don't always work in my office when I'm home (more on that in a bit), but even so, I know when I am done for the day, I leave my office and shut the door, and that's that.</p>
+I don't always work in my office when I'm home (more on that in a bit).
+But even so, I know when I am done for the day, I leave my office and shut the door, and that's that.</p>